-For existing waste retention ponds, the Dairy General WDRs require compliance with design standards specified under California Code of Regulations, title 27, applicable to confined animal facilities (i.e., lined or consisting of soils comprised of at least ten percent clay and not more than ten percent gravel or equivalent impermeability) (generally referred to as title 27 minimum design standards).
-The Central Valley Water Board acknowledges in the Dairy General WDRs that the title 27 minimum design standards are not protective of groundwater under all conditions.
-The Central Valley Water Board concludes, however, that the immediate replacement or retrofitting of existing waste retention ponds with single or double liners is not a practicable economic option for many dairies.
-As a result, to control discharges from existing waste retention ponds, the Dairy General WDRs explicitly rely on the 16-year, iterative time schedule for applicable protective management practices to be identified by the CVDRMP and subsequently implemented by dairies, if determined to be necessary.
-Thus, while the iterative, 16-year time schedule generally applies to each of the four primary sources of dairy waste discharges, the Dairy General WDRs expressly rely on the time schedule to evaluate and identify management practices for existing waste retention ponds already considered to cause unacceptable groundwater impacts.
+For existing manure retention ponds, the 2013 Dairy General WDRs require compliance with design standards specified under California Code of Regulations, title 27, applicable to confined animal facilities (i.e., lined or consisting of soils comprised of at least ten percent clay and not more than ten percent gravel or equivalent impermeability) (generally referred to as title 27 minimum design standards).
+The Central Valley Water Board acknowledges in the 2013 Dairy General WDRs that the title 27 minimum design standards are not protective of groundwater under all conditions.
+The Central Valley Water Board concludes, however, that the immediate replacement or retrofitting of existing manure retention ponds with single or double liners is not a practicable economic option for many dairies.
+As a result, to control discharges from existing manure retention ponds, the 2013 Dairy General WDRs explicitly rely on the 16-year, iterative time schedule for applicable protective management practices to be identified by the CVDRMP and subsequently implemented by dairies, if determined to be necessary.
+Thus, while the iterative, 16-year time schedule generally applies to each of the four primary sources of dairy manure discharges, the 2013 Dairy General WDRs expressly rely on the time schedule to evaluate and identify management practices for existing manure retention ponds already considered to cause unacceptable groundwater impacts.

-The requirements for new or expanded waste retention ponds are more stringent than the title 27 minimum design standards: they must be constructed in accordance with a “tier 1” or “tier 2” design approach.
+The requirements for new or expanded manure retention ponds are more stringent than the title 27 minimum design standards: they must be constructed in accordance with a “tier 1” or “tier 2” design approach.
 A tier 1 pond is constructed with a double liner consisting of two liners of 60 mil (0.06 inches) thickness high density polyethylene or material of equivalent durability with a leachate collection and removal system (constructed in accordance with California Code of Regulations, title 27, section 20340) between the two liners.
 A tier 2 pond consists of a single liner (sited and constructed in accordance with United States Department of Agriculture Natural Resources Conservation Service [NRCS] Conservation Practice Standard 313 or equivalent) coupled with groundwater monitoring and technical reporting showing that the design is protective of groundwater quality.

-Land application of manure, process wastewater, and fertilizers to crops must be in accordance with a nutrient management plan (NMP) certified by a specialist.
-Attachment C to the Dairy General WDRs consists of the nutrient management specifications and planning requirements for manure and wastewater applied to land application areas, a key feature of which is the requirement that nutrients be applied to crops at what the Dairy General WDRs refer to as a “reasonable agronomic rate.”
+Land application of manure and fertilizers to crops must be in accordance with a nutrient management plan (NMP) certified by a specialist.
+Attachment C to the 2013 Dairy General WDRs consists of the nutrient management specifications and planning requirements for manure and wastewater applied to land application areas, a key feature of which is the requirement that nutrients be applied to crops at what the 2013 Dairy General WDRs refer to as a “reasonable agronomic rate.”
 The agronomic rate is expressed as an “application and removal” regulatory endpoint of 1.4.
-More specifically, dairy waste must be applied to fields in amounts that ensure that the total nitrogen applied to any field (A, for application) does not exceed 1.4 times the nitrogen that will be removed from the field (R, for removal) in the harvested portion of the crop (often referred to as the A/R ratio), with some exceptions.
+More specifically, dairy manure must be applied to fields in amounts that ensure that the total nitrogen applied to any field (A, for application) does not exceed 1.4 times the nitrogen that will be removed from the field (R, for removal) in the harvested portion of the crop (often referred to as the A/R ratio), with some exceptions.
 Any nutrients generated in excess of the targeted amount needed for crop production generally would be subject to offsite removal, treatment, or storage.